MicrosoftDocs/PlayReady/Docs/Overview/playready-and-other-protection-technologies.md

 For example, a user uses a computer to acquire subscription content that is protected with PlayReady and then wants to stream that content to a playback device on a network that only supports DTCP-IP.
 To play the content protected with PlayReady on that device, the protected content must be exported to DTCP-IP.

 To enable this scenario, PlayReady Server SDK allows developers to specify additional content protection formats for export in an inclusive list.
 This inclusive list is created per license by adding **GUID**s that correspond to the permitted content protection formats (adding **GUID**s to the inclusive list is accomplished with the **PlayEnabler** class).
 These **GUID**s and their associated rights mappings are defined in the PlayReady Server SDK Compliance Rules that accompanied your license agreement from Microsoft.
-The Client sending content may only export the content to those content protection systems specified in the license inclusive list.
+The client sending content may only export the content to those content protection systems specified in the license inclusive list.

 ![PlayReady Export](../images/playready_export.png)